Georgia State Route 40: SR 40 Connector

 State Route 40 Connector (SR 40 Connector) is a 1.33 mi connector route of SR 40 in Folkston.
-The route follows Cross Street from US 1/US 23/US 301/SR 4/SR 15/SR 23/SR 121 (Okefenokee Drive) on the north side of town southeast to SR 40 east of Folkston.
+The route follows Indian Trail from US 1/US 23/US 301/SR 4/SR 15/SR 23/SR 121 on the north side of town southeast to SR 40 east of Folkston.
 SR 40 Connector heads east from the U.S. highways as a two-lane road that passes Charlton County High School.
-The highway continues southeast through a residential area and intersects SR 252 (Burnt Fort Road), which heads southwest toward its western terminus in downtown Folkston and northeast toward White Oak in northern Camden County.
-SR 40 Connector enters a forested area for the remainder of its course to SR 40 (Kingsland Road).
-SR 40 CONN was designated along Cross Street in 2005.
+The highway continues southeast and intersects SR 252, which heads west towards downtown Folkston and east towards White Oak in northern Camden County.
+SR 40 Connector remainder of its course to SR 40 (Kingsland Drive).
+SR 40 CONN was designated along Indian Trail.

 SR 40 Spur

 State Route 40 Spur (SR 40 Spur) is a 6.58 mi spur route of SR 40 in St. Marys.
 The route is officially named Charlie Smith Sr. Highway based on a 1994 Georgia Transportation Board resolution honoring a local politician from Camden County; the highway is also known as Crooked River Road.
 SR 40 Spur begins at an intersection with SR 40 (Osborne Road) northwest of downtown St. Marys and heads north as a five-lane road with center turn lane through a mixed commercial and residential area.
 North of its oblique intersection with Colerain Road and Douglas Drive, the spur route expands to a controlled-access divided highway and serves as the western boundary of Naval Submarine Base Kings Bay.
 Access to the base is provided at intersections with USS Benjamin Franklin Drive opposite St. Marys Road and USS Henry L. Stimson Drive opposite Kings Bay Road.
 North of the latter junction, SR 40 Spur reduces to two lanes and has a grade crossing with the branch of the St. Marys Railroad that enters the naval base.
 Further north, the highway has a pair of intersections with USS Andrew Jackson Drive and USS Proteus Boulevard, which serve the northern part of the military reservation.
 SR 40 Spur leaves the edge of the base as it enters Crooked River State Park.
 The highway reaches its northern terminus at the park gate a short distance south of the Crooked River.
 SR 40 Spur was designated by the beginning of 1941 and was under construction later that year.
 The paved road was completed in 1942.
 SR 40 Spur was expanded to four lanes from SR 40 to Kings Bay Road around 1986.